Birkhoff normal form and long time existence for periodic gravity water waves: Introduction

 The main consequence of Theorem \ref{BNFtheorem} is to rigorously relate the flow of the full water waves system \eqref{eq:113} to the flow of the system \eqref{theoBireq}, which is made by the explicit Hamiltonian component $H_{ZD}$ plus remainders of higher homogeneity.
 These remainders are under full control thanks to the energy estimates \eqref{theoBirR}.
-With simple calculations one can verify that the Hamiltonian $H_{ZD}$ is {\it integrable}, as observed in \cite{Zak2, CW}, and its flow preserves all the Sobolev norms; see Theorem \ref{Zakintegro}.
+The Hamiltonian $H_{ZD}$ is {\it integrable}, as observed in \cite{Zak2, CW}, and its flow preserves all the Sobolev norms; see Theorem \ref{Zakintegro}.
 Thus, as a consequence of Theorem \ref{BNFtheorem}, we obtain the following long-time existence result.

 \begin{theorem}{\bf (Long-time existence)} There exists $ s_0 > 0 $ such that, for all $ s \geq s_0 $, there is $ \e_0 > 0 $ such that, for any initial data $ (\eta_0, \psi_0) $ satisfying (recall \eqref{Xs}) \be \| (\eta_0, \psi_0, V_0, B_0) \|_{X^{s}} \leq \e \leq \e_0 \, , \quad \int_{\T} \eta_0 (x) d x = 0 \, , \ee where $ V_0 := V(\eta_0, \psi_0) $, $ B_0 := B (\eta_0, \psi_0) $ are defined by \eqref{def:V}-\eqref{form-of-B}, the following holds: there exist constants $c>0$, $C>0$ and a unique classical solution $ (\eta, \psi,V,B) \in C^0([-T_\e, T_\e], X^{s}) $ of the water waves system \eqref{eq:113} with initial condition $(\eta,\psi)(0)= (\eta_0,\psi_0)$ with \be T_\e \geq c \e^{-3} \, , \ee satisfying \be \sup_{[-T_\e, T_\e]} \big( \| (\eta, \psi) \|_{H^{s} \times H^{s} } + \| (V, B) \|_{H^{s-1} \times H^{s-1} } \big) \leq C \e \, , \qquad \int_{\T} \eta (t,x) d x = 0 \, . \ee \end{theorem}